 Meet Molly Hale.
 She’s been the CIA’s public voice since 2002, responding to faxes, phone calls, emails, and snail mail sent to the Agency.
-Now she’s going digital.
+Now she’s gone digital.

 “Molly Hale,” as you may have guessed, is a pseudonym.
 Over the years, there have been several different “Mollys,” including a few men!
 All are real people, who work at the Agency.
 Some were Molly for only a short time, while others served as Molly for years.
-It’s a unique role and one that we are excited to introduce to the social media world.
+It’s a unique role and one that we are excited has expanded into the social media sphere.

 How to Submit a Question:

-The easiest way to submit a question for Molly is on our official @CIA Twitter and Facebook pages using the hashtag #AskMollyHale.
+The easiest way to submit a question for Molly is on our official @CIA Twitter, Instagram, and Facebook pages using the hashtag #AskMollyHale.

-You can also send an email to us via our comment form on CIA.gov (located at the bottom of the drop-down menu).
+You can also send an email to us via our comment form on CIA.gov (see the “Contact Us” option located at the bottom of the drop down navigation menu).
 Just be sure to use our hashtag if you want your question featured.

 A Few Ground Rules:

-As anyone who follows us on Twitter or Facebook knows, we get tons of comments and questions that span the gamut from recruitment to conspiracy theories to history to policy.
+As anyone who follows us on Twitter, Instagram, or Facebook knows, we get tons of comments and questions that span the gamut from recruitment to conspiracy theories to history to policy.

-There’s a lot that Molly will be able to answer and she can’t wait to see your questions.
-Unfortunately, there are also a few things she won’t be able to write about.
+There’s a lot that Molly can answer, and she’s always excited to see the questions you send in.
+Unfortunately, there are also a few things she can’t write about.
 Here’s what kinds of questions Molly will not respond to:

-- She won’t be answering general recruitment questions (all that information is available on the cia.gov/careers portal).
+- She won’t answer general recruitment questions (all of that information is available on the cia.gov/careers portal).
 Nor can she check your application status.

 - She won’t respond to conspiracy theories, trolls, or spam.

 - She cannot comment on FOIA requests.
-All FOIA inquires will still have to go through the usual FOIA request process, outlined here.
+All FOIA inquires will still have to go through the usual FOIA request process (see our FOIA Electronic Reading Room for more information).

 - This one should be obvious, but… she won’t answer anything classified.